 94. Jack Trevor

 Actor | Rasputins Liebesabenteuer

 Jack Trevor was born on December 14, 1893 in Lambeth, London, England as Anthony Cedric Sebastian Steane.
-He was an actor, known for Rasputins Liebesabenteuer (1928), The Love of Jeanne Ney (1927) and Not for Sale (1924).
+He was an actor, known for Rasputins Liebesabenteuer (1928), The Love of Jeanne Ney (1927) and Lily Christine (1932).
 He died on December 19, 1976 in Deal, Kent, England.